2nvrs/cartiisneverdroppingthealbum/README.md

 [![Deploy to Render](https://binbashbanana.github.io/deploy-buttons/buttons/remade/render.svg)](https://render.com/deploy?repo=https://github.com/art-class/v4)
 [![Deploy to Vercel](https://binbashbanana.github.io/deploy-buttons/buttons/remade/vercel.svg)](https://vercel.com/new/clone?repository-url=https://github.com/art-class/v4)

-> You currently cannot deploy Art Class to a static host, such as Netlify, Cloudflare Pages, or GitHub Pages.
+> You currently cannot deploy carti is never dropping the album to a static host, such as Netlify, Cloudflare Pages, or GitHub Pages.
 This feature is planned in a future update.
 Vercel does work - however, it is experimental and some things may not work as intended.

 ## Run locally